 - My income

-In the outer circle, write down everything that’s worrying you but over which you have no control or influence, for example:
+In the outer circle, tell them to write down everything that’s worrying them but over which they have no control or influence, for example:

 - The news

 - The economy